01 Apr A Review of Gatlinburg Falls Resort in Tennessee

-I have always believed that you can find little hidden treasures close to home.
+I have always believed that you can find little-hidden treasures close to home.
 I think Gatlinburg Falls Resort is one such treasure.
 It is located approximately six miles from the little town of Pigeon Forge, Tennessee with only the Smoky Mountains National Park separating the two.
-We decided to take a long weekend break to visit Gatlinburg which is a little over a four hour drive from Atlanta.
+We decided to take a long weekend break to visit Gatlinburg which is a little over a four-hour drive from Atlanta.

 I hate to admit that I got lost the first time trying to find the resort.
-Once you pass the Park, you will come upon the first traffic light in Gatlinburg.
+Once you pass the Park, you will come to the first traffic light in Gatlinburg.
 It is literally marked with the number “1”.
 You will need to turn left at that light.
 We had gotten to stoplight number 10 when we finally decided to call the resort for directions.
-Luckily, the lights are in close proximity, otherwise I would have been upset.
+Luckily, the lights are in close proximity, otherwise, I would have been upset.

 Once you make the left turn, keep driving up a steep hill until you get to the stop sign.
 Bear right at the stop sign and keep going until you see the resort on your left.
 I wish that they would install a sign indicating that you should turn left to get to them.
 However, there is a lot of sign porn going on, so you may miss it anyway.